Up to 60% off sofas & mattresses — limited‑time deals.

 Lowe's American Furniture Classics Sedona Sofa

-Sedona felt heavier and more settled than the other two the moment we put it in place.
-I spent one evening working on a laptop and then stretched out for a longer sit; the cushions stayed soft without letting my hips sink too far, which kept the seat comfortable over time.
-Marcus liked how planted it felt at the front edge, and Carlos found the cushion back easiest on his mid-back during a long viewing session.
-Mia was comfortable too, though the larger footprint made it the least flexible option for a tight room.
+Sedona felt heavier and more settled as soon as we put it in place.
+I used it for laptop work and then stayed on it for a longer TV session; the cushions stayed soft without letting my hips sink too far.
+Marcus liked how planted the front edge felt, and Carlos found the cushion back easiest on his mid-back during a long sit.
+Mia was comfortable too, though the larger footprint made this the least flexible choice for a narrow room.

 What we liked

-• Supportive cushions that stay comfortable on long sits
+• Supportive cushions that stayed comfortable on long sits

 • Removable cover adds real cleaning flexibility